kyma-project/kyma/docs/backup/03-01-install-velero.md

 title: Install Velero
 type: Details
 ---
-Install and configure [Velero](https://github.com/heptio/velero/) to be able to back up and restore your Kyma cluster.
+Install and configure [Velero](https://github.com/heptio/velero/) to back up and restore your Kyma cluster.

 ## Velero setup

 To successfully set up Velero, provide a supported storage location and credentials to access it.

-Currently, you can install Velero on GCP and Azure.
+>**NOTE**: Currently, you can install Velero on GCP and Azure.
 AWS is not supported.

 Follow the instructions below:
-1. Enable the installation of the velero components on the kyma installer.
+1. Enable Velero components in the Kyma Installer configuration file.
 To do that follow [this guide](/root/kyma/#configuration-custom-component-installation).<br/>
-    The components to add are:
+    Add the following components:
     ```yaml
     - name: "velero-essentials"
       namespace: "kyma-backup"